Andersen healthcare utilization model: Earlier models

 The initial behavior model was an attempt to study of why a family uses health services.
-However, due to the heterogeneity of family members the model focused on the individual rather than the family as the unit of analysis.
+However, due to the heterogeneity of family members, the model focused on the individual rather than the family as the unit of analysis.
 Andersen also states that the model functions both to predict and explain use of health services.

 A second model was developed in the 1970s in conjunction with Aday and colleagues at the University of Chicago.
 This iteration includes systematic concepts of health care such as current policy, resources, and organization.
 The second generation model also extends the outcome of interest beyond utilization to consumer satisfaction.

 The next generation of the model builds upon this idea by including health status (both perceived and evaluated) as outcomes alongside consumer satisfaction.
-Furthermore, this model include personal health practices as an antecedent to outcomes, acknowledging that it not solely use of health services that drives health and satisfaction.
-This model emphasizes a more public health approach of prevention, as advocated by Evans and Stoddart wherein personal health practices (i.e. smoking, diet, exercise) are included as a driving force towards health outcomes.
+Furthermore, this model includes personal health practices as an antecedent to outcomes, acknowledging that it not solely use of health services that drive health and satisfaction.
+This model emphasizes a more public health approach of prevention, as advocated by Evans and Stoddart wherein personal health practices (i.e., smoking, diet, exercise) are included as a driving force towards health outcomes.